 Overview

 Product designer, 2018 - 2021.
-My work stretches from end user experience design when I first joined, to a focused effort on internal tooling in later days.
+My work stretches from end user experience a focused effort on internal tooling.
 This case study is focused on the latter.

-Scope: Integrated rights management platform, administrating copyright lifecycle
+Scope: Integrated rights management platform governing complete copyright lifecycle

 Timeline: 2.5 years

-My role: End to end design, including defining product strategy, producing concepts, visuals and prototype, phased rolled out, built and maintained a design system
+My role: Led end to end design, including defining product strategy, producing concepts, visuals and prototype, phased rolled out, built and maintained a design system

 Tools: Sketch, Zeplin, dovetail (research)